RedisGraph/RedisGraph/docs/commands.md

 Entity structure: `alias:label {filters}`.

-Alias, label and filters are all optional, and currently only nodes can have filters.
+Alias, label and filters are all optional.

 Example: